 Install the wiring base where the relative humidity never reaches the saturation point.
 The Burner-Logix system is designed to operate in a maximum 90% relative humidity continuous, non-condensing environment.
 Do not install the BurnerLogix system where it can be subjected to vibration in excess of 0.5G continuous maximum vibration.
-The BurnerLogix system is not a weather tight enclosure.
+The BurnerLogix system does not use a weather tight enclosure.
 The standard vertical position is recommended.
 Allow at least one inch clearance around the control for service and installation.

-- 1. Wiring must comply with all applicable codes, ordinances and regulations. - 2.
-Wiring must comply with NEC Class 1 (Line Voltage) wiring. - 3.
-Torque rating on terminal block screws is 4.4 in/lbs to 5.3 in/lbs. - 4.
+- 1. Wiring must comply with all applicable codes, ordinances, and regulations. - 2.
+Wiring must comply with NEC Class 1 (Line Voltage) wiring.
+(EU or Local Codes) - 3.
+Torque rating on terminal block screws is 4.4 in/lbs. to 5.3 in/lbs. - 4.
 Limits and interlocks must be rated to simultaneously carry and break current to the ignition transformer, pilot valve and main fuel valve(s). - 5.
 Recommended wire routing of lead wires: - a.
 Do not run high voltage ignition transformer wires in the same conduit with any other wires. - b.
-Do not route flame detector lead wires in conduit with line voltage circuits.
+Do not route flame detector lead wires in conduit with line or high voltage circuits.
 Use separate conduit where necessary. - 6.
 Maximum wire lengths: - a.
 The maximum lead wire length is 200 ft.
 (61 meters) to terminal inputs (Operating limits, interlocks, valves, etc.). - b.
-Flame Detector lead wires: see section on flame scanners - c.
-Remote reset: The maximum length of wire is 500 feet (152 meters) to a normally open remote reset push-button, but should remain within sight and sound of the burner. - d.
+Flame Detector lead wires: see section on flame scanners. - c.
+Remote reset: The maximum length of wire is 500 feet (152 meters) to a normally open remote reset push-button, which must remain within sight and sound of the burner - d.
 Modbus communications: The maximum cable length of wire is 3300 feet (1000 meters) for RS-485.

-A good ground system should be provided to minimize the effects of AC quality problems.
-A properly designed ground system meeting all the safety requirements will ensure that any AC voltage quality problems, such as spikes, surges and impulses have a low impedance path to ground.
-A low impedance path to ground is required to ensure that large currents involved with any surge voltages will follow the desired path in preferences to alternative paths, where extensive damage may occur to equipment.
+A good ground system must be provided to minimize the effects of AC quality problems.
+A properly designed ground system meeting all the safety requirements ensures that any AC voltage quality problems, such as spikes, surges and impulses have a low impedance path to ground.
+A low impedance path to ground ensures that large currents with any surge voltages follow the desired path to earth ground.